 Released: March 5, 2026

-GPT-5.4 is the most capable ChatGPT model OpenAI has ever shipped.
-According to the official GPT-5.4 announcement, the two genuinely new capabilities that set it apart from every prior model are native computer use and a 1 million-token context window (via the API).
+GPT-5.4 held the “most capable model OpenAI has ever shipped” title for six weeks until GPT-5.5 arrived in late April 2026.
+According to OpenAI’s official GPT-5.4 announcement, the two genuinely new capabilities that set it apart from every prior model were native computer use and a 1 million-token context window (via the API).

 GPT-5.4 Benchmarks